Get

 • Entropion: Eyelid entropion is when the eyelid rolls in.
 Hairs can rub on the cornea.

-• Corneal ulcers: Corneal ulcers are caused by damage/erosion to the surface of the eye, often as a result of trauma such as scratches on walks or from other animals.
-They can also be caused by eyelid abnormalities, dry eye, and foreign bodies among other conditions.
-Corneal ulcers may cause the eye to appear cloudy, red and inflamed.
-They are painful and require veterinary treatment straight away.
+• Corneal ulcers: Corneal ulcers are caused by damage/erosion to the surface of the eye, often as a result of trauma, such as scratches on walks or from other animals.
+They can also be caused by eyelid abnormalities, dry eyes, and foreign bodies, among other conditions.
+Corneal ulcers may cause the eye to appear cloudy, red, and inflamed.
+They are painful and require veterinary treatment immediately.

 close up of black dog with glaucoma